 - Provide exercise and nutrition recommendations based on your goals

 You will also be given a report at the end of the test.

 How long will it take?

-The test takes 1 hour, inclusive of warm-up and post-test consultation.
+The test takes 1 hour, inclusive of post-test consultation.

 How do I prepare?

-You are requested to be in a fasted state from 8 hours before the start of the test.
+Please be in a fasted state from at least 8 hours before the start of the test.

 24 hours before the test: